Most meetings suck. This has become the norm, a secret society that we all adhere to and suffer from together.

-We all know the awkward sound of crickets and the feeling of stale air in a meeting room.
+We all know the awkward sound of crickets and the feeling of stale air — even over a video call.
 There are few things more stifling to team creativity than attending a meeting that’s not interactive and engaging.
 Being part of a conversation is far more enjoyable and productive than being lectured in a one-sided exchange.

 More heads truly are better than one.
-That’s the power of room intelligence — that the bundle of sticks is stronger than any individual one.
+That’s the power of collaborative intelligence — connecting teams to unlock their collective genius.
 That’s why we have meetings, after all — to collaborate with others and find creative solutions.

 Diverse perspectives bring the best results.
 But a lack of engagement in meetings prohibits ideas from being heard.
-To avoid this, offer a collaborative, psychologically safe environment for attendees where everyone feels comfortable to voice concerns, insights, and opinions.
+To avoid this common meeting problem, offer a collaborative, psychologically safe environment for attendees where everyone feels comfortable to voice concerns, insights, and opinions.

 Let people know you want their input and hold space for it.
 At the same time, monitor engagement.
 Prevent over-sharers from stealing the show and encourage under-sharers to be an active part of the conversation.

 If there is a problem — whether it be among team members or within the company at large — address it.
 Face problems head-on.
 The tension will fester and boil over if you don’t.
-That kind of environment is not conducive to productive meetings.
+That kind of environment is one of the worst barriers to effective meetings.

 Approach issues with structure and strategy.
 Start with common ground and areas of agreement among the group to define the problem.
 Then, hold space for everyone to voice their concerns and objectively listen to understand.
 Open and honest communication is key to conflict resolution.